 Criterion 2: Does it replace an existing NDIS support?

+The second NCC threshold check.
 The replacement support must replace an existing funded support in the participant's current plan.
 This is not additional funding.
 The total budget does not increase.

-What the delegate is looking for: the specific budget line, named, with the dollar amount stated.
+What the assessor is looking for: the specific budget line, named, with the dollar amount stated.
 In most AAC cases this will be Capital - Assistive Technology, although Replacement Supports can be drawn from other budget categories where relevant.
 "The participant has NDIS funding for this" is not enough.
-"The participant's current plan includes $5,000 under Capital - Assistive Technology, allocated for the purchase of an appropriate communication device" is what the delegate needs to read.
+"The participant's current plan includes $5,000 under Capital - Assistive Technology, allocated for the purchase of an appropriate communication device" is what the assessor needs to read.

 Criterion 4: Will it provide the same or better outcome?

 The supporting evidence should be specific and observable: how many trial sessions, over what period, with what observed behaviours.
 "The participant formed multi-word sentences including questions and comments" is useful evidence.
-"The participant demonstrated willingness to engage with the device" is not, because it doesn't tell the delegate anything about outcome.
+"The participant demonstrated willingness to engage with the device" is not, because it doesn't tell the assessor anything about outcome.
 The letter should also identify alternatives that were trialled or considered, and explain why they were ruled out.

 What falls outside NDIS scope